 By paying off the mortgage as fast as I can I do stand to lose out on an extra $660,000!

-Ultimately, you need to make a decision that you are comfortable with.
+Ultimately, it would be best if you made a decision that you are comfortable with.
 This entails both maximise the returns on your investments and being able to sleep at night.
 I am comfortable with paying extra on the mortgage.
 I think it is more psychologically beneficial for me to pay down that large amount of debt.

 Visit my Resources Page to find out how you can get 50% off Pocketsmith!